samiee/ds-task/README.md

 This task I implemented took 3 day's to retrieve the data , I choose Riyadh Municipality because their website seems tobe more organized and has more data point's .
-I grapped the data and extract Date from a List of Strings Using Regex . the last problem to solve is to find the histgram and the for months .
+I grapped the data and extract Date from a List of Strings Using Regex . the last problem to solve is to find the histgram for months .

 ## Data Visualization Specialist